Brazil delegation visits Amazon region where pair died

 Crime still plagues the border region.
 On February 23, armed gunmen attacked a federal boat belonging to the Indigenous health agency near the closest city; they made off with the craft and thousands of liters of fuel.
 They left two crew members bound and blindfolded in the woods.

-On, Monday, the new president of Brazil’s federal environmental agency, Rodrigo Agostinho, promised that the government of President Luiz Inácio Lula da Silva will now reinforce its presence in the region.
-“Wrongdoing can’t be tolerated anymore,” he said.
+On, Monday, the new president of Brazil’s federal environmental agency, Rodrigo Agostinho, promised that the government of President Luiz Inácio Lula da Silva, who took office January 1, will reinforce its presence in the region.
+“We will work hard to impose order in this region.
+One can’t tolerate wrongdoing anymore.”

-In an interview Monday, Agostinho said the priority will be to investigate and prosecute major beneficiaries of illegal mining, rather than the miners themselves.
+In an interview Monday, Agostinho said the priority will be to investigate and prosecute those who benefit from illegal mining instead of the miners.

 During the event, Indigenous leaders read a long letter containing several demands, ranging from more and better-equipped checkpoints along the vast territory to better healthcare.